-Target Customer Type(s): Industrial, Commercial, Institutional and Agricultural Customers
+Target Customer Type(s): Industrial, Commercial, Institutional and Agricultural Customers manager, who regularly oversees energy usage, will now be able to use historical energy consumption performance to analyze and set targets.

 Objective: This Initiative offers access to funding for the installation of Monitoring and Targeting systems in order to deliver a minimum savings target at the end of 24 months and sustained for the term of the M&T Agreement.